hbc/Intro-to-Unix/lessons/06_QC_trimming.md

 *Did you notice how each file was processed serially?
 How do we speed this up?*

-Exit the interactive session and start a new one with 3 cores, and use the multi-threading funcionality of FastQC to run 3 jobs at once.
+Exit the interactive session and start a new one with 6 cores, and use the multi-threading funcionality of FastQC to run 6 jobs at once.

 `$ exit`      #exit the current interactive session

-`$ bsub -Is -n 3 -q interactive bash`      #start a new one with 3 cpus (-n 3)
+`$ bsub -Is -n 6 -q training bash`      #start a new one with 6 cpus (-n 6)

 `$ module load seq/fastqc/0.11.3`     #you'll have to reload the module for the new session

 `$ cd unix_workshop/rnaseq_project/data/untrimmed_fastq/` #change to the untrimmed_fastq directory

-`$ fastqc -t 3 *.fq`      #note the extra parameter we specified for 3 threads
+`$ fastqc -t 6 *.fq`      #note the extra parameter we specified for 6 threads

 How did I know about the -t argument for FastQC?